avishj/recitation-2-f24/README.md

         ├── target/
         ├── easymock.iml
         └── pom.xml
-└── resources/       Resource files for the README.md
+└── resources/       Presentation from the Recitation
 ```